 Tomb of Ptahhotep

-Ptahhotep was a vizier and Inspector of the Priests during the 5th dynasty.
+Ptahhotep was a vizier and Inspector of the Priests during the 5th Dynasty.
 The reliefs at his tomb are widely regarded as some of the finest carved during the Old Kingdom.
 But while still open during my visit, large portions of the tomb were blocked off.
-Therefore, I wasn’t able to find many of the notable carvings.
+As such, I wasn’t able to find many of the notable carvings.

 Overall, the tomb contains scenes which are typical of tombs from this era, such as scenes of reaping and sowing and winemaking.
 Many tomb scenes place an emphasis on various processes – likely metaphors for inner spiritual transformation.

 Some of the reliefs were left unfinished, indicating that Ptahhotep died before his tomb was completed.

 Ptahhotep is notable in Egyptian history for authoring a book of wisdom called The Maxims of Ptahhotep.
 The book is comprised of teachings intended for his son, Akhethotep, who would replace him as vizier (and who’s also buried here at this tomb).

 Over 4,000 years later, and in a completely different world to that of Old Kingdom Egypt, Ptahhotep’s advice holds value today.
 He emphasized listening to the wise and to avoid spreading harmful gossip.
 He also warns against being arrogant, as ‘knowledge has no limits, and none has yet achieved perfection in it.’